bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. DevOps vs. Politics
 1. Family vs. Job, Value of Networking, & Rule of Three

-.notes: 15 seconds -- talk about how CT pitched itself as a family, but treated people like they were employees.
+.notes 15 seconds -- talk about how CT pitched itself as a family, but treated people like they were employees.
 30 seconds -- talk about what it was like to be able to call on many experts in many fields, up to and including Stephen Potter (Camel Book) and Curtis Preston (Backups and